NancyZhang26/silly_blog/posts/clubbingpackagept11.md

 We talked about cars.
 Thank you Johnson, for letting me be the passenger princess in your AE86 again.
 This is something I will FOREVER use to flex in front of people when I don’t know what to talk about.
 While I was flexng my photo with the AE86, I accidentally scrolled to my feed page, and ***it was full of fit guys half-naked.*** BRO.

 ***<u>People please hear me out.
 I have no clue why is it like that.
 I know Instagram runs on algorithms, but I don't even scroll that much.
 Check my screen time if you want to.
 I am not obsessed with fitness models.
-I geniunely have no clue why they just show up like that.***</u>
+I geniunely have no clue why they just showed up like that.***</u>

 They laughed, so that is what you usually scroll on?
 Abs?